Example: Cleaning up a CSV file

 def self.extract_sentences(text)

-# Remove newlines and normalize spaces
+# Get rid of newlines and normalize spaces

 cleaned_text = text